w314/notes/javaNotes/oop.md

 A class is a template used to instantiate objects.

-A class used as the `type` for a `reference variable` determines what behaviors of an object can be invoked, and how any variables get initialized.
+A class used as the `type` for a `reference variable` determines what state and behavior an object will possess.

 We use classes to create a blueprint for objects.